whg-training/whg-training-resources/docs/bioinformatics/401_command_line/README.md

 * High-performance computing: compute clusters don't usually have a GUI!
 * Some binary files (e.g. BAM or CRAM) can only be handled with dedicated command-line software (for example [samtools](https://github.com/samtools)).

-To get started you need a terminal window -
+To get started you need a terminal window.

-When you're ready to start - go and start [a terminal](starting.md).
+When you're ready to start - go and start [a terminal](./01_starting.md).